StanfordCBCL/gROM/README.md

 Note: `.vtp` files can be  inspected with [Paraview](https://www.paraview.org).

-The `gROM_data` contains all the data necessary to train the GNN and you are welcome to skip the remaining parts of this section.
+The `gROM_data` contains all the data necessary to train the GNN.
 However, it is possible to regenerate the data by launching `python graph1d/generate_graphs.py` from the root of the project.

 ### Train a GNN ###